Brian Wood-Koiwa was actually born and raised in rural Pennsylvania in the US, but knew that he really belonged in big cities.

 Extended Artist Statement

-The main influences in my photography are not only other photographers, such as André Kertesz, Daido Moriyama, Cole Thomson, and Joel Tjintjelaar, but also writers and novelists of the dark fantasy subgenre of the New Weird, particularly China Miéville, who often sets their stories and novels in outlandish decadent cities both imagined and real.
+The main influences in my photography are not only other photographers, such as André Kertesz, Daido Moriyama, William Eggleston, and Stephen Shore, but also writers and novelists of the dark fantasy subgenre of the New Weird, particularly China Miéville, who often sets their stories and novels in outlandish decadent cities both imagined and real.
 Thus, I constantly aspire to have my photography be the photographic equivalent; an ‘UrbanWeird’.
+Thus, the keywords I think of when out shooting is "decadence", "Banality" and the Japanese concept of "Wabi-Sabi".

 ©Brian Wood-Koiwa All rights reserved